lumini-statio/email_classifier/README.md

 folder = 'Promos'
 ```

-Dont forget to create an environment to install all the dependencies with conda or `python -m venv <the name of your env>`
+Dont forget to create an environment to install all the dependencies with conda or `python -m venv <the name of your env>` and `pip install -r requirements.txt`

 Use `python main.py` in the proyect root to run the code, and if you want to create an executable you only have to type `pyinstaller --onefile --console --name email_classifier --icon=icon.ico main.py` on the console.
 If you ran the <b>pyinstaller</b> command previously you will find the `.exe` on <b>dist/email_classifier.exe</b>.